netscaler/netscaler-adc-metrics-exporter/README.md

 **NOTE:** In the command above, the value of the ```--port``` flag should be the same as the ```container_port```.

-**NOTE:**  If TLS is being used by providing the --secure='yes' option, then it is recommended to create a new user on the NetScaler having only read permission.
+**NOTE:**  If TLS is being used by providing the --secure='yes' option, then it is recommended to create a new user on the Citrix ADC having only read permission.
 Documentation on creating new users with required permission can be found [here](ADD_LINK).

 </details>

 <details>
-<summary>Usage as a Pod in Kubernetes</summary>
+<summary>Run the exporter as a Pod in Kubernetes</summary>
 <br>

 The following yaml file can be used to deploy the exporter as a pod in Kuberenetes and expose it as a service.
 Here, the necessary flags are provided as a list in the ```args:``` section of the yaml file.